dridi/cashpack/README.rst

 CASHPACK - The C Anti-State HPACK library
 =========================================

-cashpack is a stateless event-driven HPACK codec.
+cashpack is a stateless event-driven HPACK codec aimed at embedded systems.
 It is meant to work with HTTP/2 or similar protocols in the sense that some assumptions made by the library would not work in all situations.
-For instance, HTTP/2 doesn't allow upper-case characters in header names, neither does cashpack.
+For example, HTTP/2 doesn't allow upper-case characters in header names, neither does cashpack.

 .. image:: https://travis-ci.org/Dridi/cashpack.svg
    :alt: Travis CI badge